-3.2.3 RESPONSEFORMAT
+3.4.3 RESPONSEFORMAT

 The RESPONSEFORMAT parameter is used so the client can specify the format of the response (e.g. the output of the job).
 For DALI-sync requests, this is the content-type of the response.
 For DALI-async requests, this is the content-type of the result resource(s) the client can retrieve from the UWS result list resource; if a DALI-async job creates multiple results, the RESPONSEFORMAT should control the primary result type, but details can be specific to individual service specifications.
-While the list of supported values are specific to a concrete service specification, the general usage is to support values that are content-types (mimetypes [5]) for known formats as well as shortcut symbolic values.
+While the list of supported values are specific to a concrete service specification, the general usage is to support values that are MIME media types (Freed and Borenstein, 1996) for known formats as well as shortcut symbolic values.